tamvt-dev/Event_Horizon/SECURITY.md

 **Last Updated**: 2026

-For questions about this policy, open a GitHub issue or email YOUR_EMAIL@example.com
+For questions about this policy, open a GitHub issue